 Melanoma is the deadliest form of skin cancer and it strikes men much harder than women.
 Not only do men have a higher risk of melanoma, they’re also more likely to suffer from more aggressive forms of the disease.

 Although melanoma is usually curable when caught early, thousands of men die from it every year.
 What makes men more likely to get melanoma?
-Here is what all men need to know:
+Here are three things all men need to know:

 - Researchers believe that there are biological differences in men and women that make men more likely to get melanoma.

 - The differences in survival rates of melanoma between men and women suggest behavioral factors are also at play.

 - Men can significantly reduce their risk of melanoma by being proactive about taking care of their skin.